 Tips for Communicators

 Putting together a survey invite, newsletter or other communication for the UBC community that does not confuse faculty and staff can be difficult, especially when UBC Cybersecurity is spending time training employees on what to report.
-However, there are some common items that faculty & staff typically look for in ascertaining whether a message is trustworthy or not.
+However, there are some common items that faculty & staff typically look for in ascertaining whether a message is trustworthy.
 When taken into consideration while developing communications and survey invites, the following checklist can be used as a guide to increase the success rate of recipients accepting communications as legitimate:

-Sender address
+Sender Address

 Where is the communication being sent from?

-• The communication should be distributed from an @ubc.ca email address and should be recognizable as authoritative for the target audience.
+The communication should be distributed from an @ubc.ca email address and should be recognizable as authoritative for the target audience.

-• A [CAUTION: Non-UBC Email] warning tag will be added to the top of external email messages to remind recipients to verify the authenticity of the email before clicking on any hyperlinks, opening any attachments, forwarding or responding.
+A [CAUTION: Non-UBC Email] warning tag will be added to the top of external email messages to remind recipients to verify the authenticity of the email before clicking on any hyperlinks, opening any attachments, forwarding or responding.
 The tag is not an indicator that an email is phishing, fraudulent or spam.

-• UBC communicators that utilize third party email sending services can request that the External Email Security Warning Tag not be applied to their legitimate notifications.
+UBC communicators that utilize third-party email-sending services can request that the External Email Security Warning Tag not be applied to their legitimate notifications.

-• It is important to note that exemptions will not be provided for entire services or systems.
-Instead, exemptions are based on the service’s IP address(es), combined with the sending email address(es) used by the service for incoming email to UBC.
+It is important to note that exemptions will not be provided for entire services or systems.
+Instead, exemptions are based on the service’s IP address(es), combined with the sending email address(es) used by the service for incoming emails to UBC.
 To exempt a service, we require a complete list of the email addresses that the service uses to send emails to UBC mailboxes on behalf of the UBC unit.

 Branding